Slauva/Theoretical-Mechanics/week01/README.md

 \underline{\underline{a_b}}=\underline{\underline{\sqrt{(a^{\tau}_b)^2+(a^{n}_b)^2}}} \to \underline{\underline{a_b|_{t=2}}} = \underline{\underline{25.64}}
 $$

-The module of linear velocities of points $B$ and $L$ are equel, point $L$ joined the small circle 1
+The module of linear velocities of points $B$ and $L$ are equal, point $L$ joined the small circle 1

 $$
 |v_l|=|v_b| \to w_1r_1= \frac{(3t^2-6)R_3R_2}{r_3r_2} \to w_2 = \frac{(3t^2-6)R_3R_2}{r_3r_2r_1}